Unlock Nature’s Best - Discover Our Range of

 In rare cases, taking too much of specific vitamins can cause adverse effects on eye health.
 One example is vitamin B3, also known as niacin.
 While niacin is an essential vitamin that supports overall health, taking too much of it can produce a rare toxin that affects vision, resulting in niacin-induced maculopathy.
 This condition damages the macula.

 The good news is that the effects of niacin-induced maculopathy are reversible if you discontinue the use of the vitamin.
-However, it is essential to be mindful of the recommended dosages when taking the best supplements for dry eye, including vitamin B3.
+However, it is essential to be mindful of the recommended dosages when taking the best supplements for vision, including vitamin B3.

 The Best Supplements for Dry Eyes